research-driven design for a wealth management tool.

 Involving the stakeholders early on was crucial to building rapport.

-We facilitated a 2-hour workshop with Enrich's CEO, Lead Designer, and Engineers.
+We facilitated a 2-hour workshop with Enrich's CEO/PM, Lead Designer, and Engineers.
 From our internal preliminary analysis, we provided the categories into which they affinitized the data.

 Synthesis workshop with the client